r3nor/mullvad-tailscale/README.md

 You should [install mullvad](https://mullvad.net/download/) in your system so you have the [mullvad cli](https://mullvad.net/en/help/how-use-mullvad-cli/) command available.

-You will also neeed `nftables
+You will also neeed `nftables` package installed.

+---

 1. Clone this repo: